privacysandbox/protected-auction-services-docs/inference-explainers/inference_onboarding_guide.md

 2. **Upload Code Modules:** The inference capabilities of your proprietary JavaScript bidding code modules are exposed with the `runInference` and `getModelPaths` inference callbacks.
 To use inference capabilities, update your existing code modules to invoke these functions.
 Refer to [this section][7] of the B&A Inference Overview Explainer for more details about these two functions, and to [this section][8] of the GCP Guide for more information about uploading code modules.

 3. **Configure Terraform variables:** Configure the inference capabilities using inference Terraform flags.
 The names of all inference-related Terraform flags have an `INFERENCE` prefix.
 Include them as part of the `runtime_flags` in the “buyer” module.

+    3.1.
 Use `INFERENCE_SIDECAR_BINARY_PATH` to expose your ML runtime selection.
-To enable inference and select the ML runtime, set this flag to `/server/bin/inference_sidecar_<runtime_name>`, where `<runtime_name>` is either tensorflow_v2_14_0 for a Tensorflow runtime with the version 2.14.0, or pytorch_v2_1_1 for a PyTorch runtime with the version 2.1.1 . **Note that inference is disabled if this flag is not set.** If inference is disabled, all inference-related Terraform flags are ignored and invocations of inference callbacks in code modules will fail. <br/>
+To enable inference and select the ML runtime, set this flag to `/server/bin/inference_sidecar_<runtime_name>`, where `<runtime_name>` is either tensorflow_v2_14_0 for a Tensorflow runtime with the version 2.14.0, or pytorch_v2_1_1 for a PyTorch runtime with the version 2.1.1 .

+    >**_Note:_** Inference is disabled if this flag is not set.

+    If inference is disabled, all inference-related Terraform flags are ignored and invocations of inference callbacks in code modules will fail.

+    3.2.
 For recommended deployment configurations for Bidding and Auction servers with inference, see [this configuration file][9].
 You can find example values for the following flags in the same configuration file. <br/>
     Set `INFERENCE_MODEL_BUCKET_NAME` to the name of the GCS bucket used to store models. <br/>
     Set `INFERENCE_MODEL_CONFIG_PATH` to the path to the model configuration file relative to the model GCS bucket.
 This metadata file lists the models to be fetched. <br/>
     Set `INFERENCE_MODEL_FETCH_PERIOD_MS` to the period that the bidding server checks updates in the model configuration file and fetches models. <br/>
     Set `INFERENCE_SIDECAR_RUNTIME_CONFIG` to a JSON config that sets runtime configurations for the inference sidecar binary.
 It has the following format:

     ```
     {